ppkgtmm/data-models/README.md

 # Data models

 ## General info
-- Repo for storing code from data modeling and visualization course CPE 213 by King Mongkut's University of Technology Thonburi or KMUTT
+- Repo for storing code from data models course CPE 213 by King Mongkut's University of Technology Thonburi or KMUTT
 - Each folder contains lecture code and my answers to lab given for corresponding class